-As of 1 January 2016, the power transmission capacities in the Baltics and with respect to third countries are calculated and allocated according to the document Terms, Conditions and Methodologies on Cross-Zonal Capacity Calculation, Provision and Allocation within the Baltic states and with the 3rd Countries jointly developed by the power transmission system operators of the Baltic countries JSC Augstsprieguma tīkls, AS Elering and AB Litgrid and accepted by the public utility regulators of these countries (document in English).
+As of 1 January 2016, the power transmission capacities in the Baltics are calculated and allocated according to the document Terms, Conditions and Methodologies on Cross-Zonal Capacity Calculation, Provision and Allocation within the Baltic states and with the 3rd Countries jointly developed by the power transmission system operators of the Baltic countries JSC Augstsprieguma tīkls, AS Elering and AB Litgrid and accepted by the public utility regulators of these countries (document in English).
 Thus, from 1 January 2016 the annual, monthly and weekly transfer capacities are calculated in accordance with the above Methodology.

 BRELL documents (in Russian) that are mentioned in the Methodology and that are not prohibited for publishing: